-This myth is quite the opposite of what really transpires over the cloud-based solutions.
-As the data handling, requests handling and presence of a solo code are provided by these serverless computers, developers with low skills can capitalize on the platform.
+This myth is quite the opposite of what really transpires over cloud-based solutions.
+As the data handling, request handling, and presence of a solo code are provided by these serverless computers, developers with low skills can capitalize on the platform.
 Enterprises or organizations can hire ios developer or developers well-versed in any platform with a nag in serverless computing function, to have the coding procedure aligned with it.

 Myth 104: Serverless Computing is not secure.

-But, the fact that it allows developers to code less and focus on the core product makes it more secure as there is little data vital to an enterprise that is stored to the cloud and user’s data is already regulated through the cloud-vendor security norms.
+But, the fact that it allows developers to code less and focus on the core product makes it more secure as there is little data vital to an enterprise that is stored in the cloud, and users’ data is already regulated through the cloud-vendor security norms.

 Myth 105: Serverless computing attracts more cost.

 As much as you think of it, serverless computing reduces at least the costs over a server, though it may be true that there may be extra costs, at the end of the day you get much more than you pay for as you will have to just focus on your app and forget about other hassles.